xiongjia/ps.uia/README.md

 How to use
 ------------
 The following example creates the "calc.exe" process and click the Number "1" button on the window.
-You also can find the full sample in the "sample" folder.

 ```ps1
 # import the ps.uia module
 Import-Module ps.uia